Foundation Problems vs. Foundation Settling: What Is the Difference?

 Sometimes a home has undiagnosed issues caused by plumbing problems, over-watering plants, or improper sloping and drainage away from the foundation.
 Contractors can contribute to foundation failure when they rush the curing of the concrete, interrupt the concrete pouring process, or have not firmly tamped down the soil before adding the concrete.

 You can tell it is foundation problems vs. settling when:

 - There are wide cracks, greater than ¼ inch in width, or bulging walls.

 - You note jagged cracks running from the foundation at a 45-degree angle.

 - The doors and windows of your home are sticking for no apparent reason.

 - The top story of your home exhibits cracks above door and window frames.

 - There are stair-stepping cracks in the brick veneer of your home.

 Worried About Foundation Problems or Settling in Dallas, Tx?

-Contact Align Foundation Repair to discuss your concerns about possible Dallas foundation problems.
+Contact us at Align Foundation Repair to discuss your concerns about possible Dallas foundation problems.
 A foundation specialist from our family-run business would be happy to come out and take a look, free of charge.
 We are an A+ Better Business Bureau rated service offering a full range of foundation improvement services to suit your needs and budget.